smonette/everything-is-okay/README.md

-> Looking to make a Slackbot from this repo?
-Check out `app/CONTRIBUTING.md` for instructions!
+> Looking to make a Slackbot integration from this repo?
+Check out `app/CONTRIBUTING.md` for instructions and a some starter code!
+Thanks [bundan](https://github.com/bundan)!